QuixoticRocket/PrimeTables/README.txt

-Look at the requirements ad get an idea of what project setup we will require.
+Look at the requirements and get an idea of what project setup we will require.
 We will need a test project.
 We will use a console app as the display layer for capturing input and displaying output.
 This can be switched to another display layer at a later point, maybe.
 All our logic is likely to reside in the PrimeNumberLogic layer.